 There’s even an easy way to remember these tips…R.A.C.E.

 Now that you know how to change from a fixed mindset to one where you’ll learn and grow, you’ll be able to create the life you’ve always wanted.
+Cultivating a growth mindset vs fixed mindset makes all the difference.
 You’ll create a life abundantly filled with joy and purpose, whatever those look like for you.